magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/mail-settings.md

 Using email allows you to send [notifications](/docs/{{docsPrefix}}user-guide/notifications/){:target="_blank"}, password recovery messages, scheduled reports, and other important system messages.

 {% if docsPrefix == null %}
-ThingsBoard system administrator defines global mail server settings, which apply to all customers.
+IoT Hub system administrator defines global mail server settings, which apply to all customers.
 {% endif %}
 {% if docsPrefix == "pe/" %}

-ThingsBoard allows configuring the mail server at two levels:
+IoT Hub allows configuring the mail server at two levels:

 - System administrator level – Defines global SMTP settings that apply to all tenants unless overridden.
 - Tenant administrator level – Allows individual tenants to set up their own SMTP settings, overriding the global configuration if needed.